kharf/navecd-website/docs/documentation/overview.md

 ## Deploy anything

 Deployments, StatefulSets, Pods, ConfigMaps, ..., anything you can deploy to Kubernetes can be deployed with Navecd.
-Just push to Git and let Navecd do the work from inside your Cluster!
 Got a Helm Chart?
 Deploy it with Navecd.

 ## Basics of Navecd

-Navecd does not enforce any kind of repository structure, but there is one constraint for the declaration of the cluster state.
+Navecd does not enforce any kind of repository structure, but there is one constraint for declarations of cluster state.
 Every top-level CUE value in a package, which is not hidden and not a [Definition](https://cuelang.org/docs/tour/basics/definitions/), has to be what Navecd calls a *Component*.
 Navecd Components effectively describe the desired cluster state and currently exist in two forms: *Manifests* and *HelmReleases*.
 A *Manifest* is a typical [Kubernetes Object](https://kubernetes.io/docs/concepts/overview/working-with-objects/), which you would normally describe in yaml format.